 The Omnitrition cost of its extensive health and wellness products varies considerably.
 Omnitrition markets weight-loss products, including:

 Omnitrition offers both liquid and capsule supplements as part of their weight loss line.

 Omnitrition vs. Plexus Slim

 Plexus Slim is another multilevel diet supplement program, so it is hard to tell if reviews are real or not.
-The main product is called the “Pink Drink” and is a powdered mix which claims up to 1 lb of weight loss per month by increasing good bacteria in the digestive tract, and by using metabolism boosting ingredients.
-Users are also encouraged to take Plexus Block- a supplement which is used to burn fat.
+The main product is called the “Pink Drink” and is a powdered mix that claims up to 1 lb of weight loss per month by increasing good bacteria in the digestive tract and using metabolism-boosting ingredients.
+Users are also encouraged to take Plexus Block- a supplement that is used to burn fat.

 Omnitrition vs. Isagenix

 Yup- another MLM multilevel diet supplement program.
-Claims include weight loss, reduction in cravings, increased energy, support good health with the inclusion of vitamins, high quality proteins and plant superfoods/adaptagens.
+Claims include weight loss, reduction in cravings, increased energy, support good health with the inclusion of vitamins, high-quality proteins, and plant superfoods/adaptogens.